jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

 === "Step2"
     Now reconnect the power cable.
 The switch boots and while doing the POST, the SYST LED blinks green.
     This takes about X seconds.
 After POST, the blinking LED changes pattern.
 Press the Mode button once.

-The switch _does not_ initialize Flash and enters ROMMON-mode.
+    -> insert image MODE button

+=== "Step3a"
+    If the password recovery mechanism is enabled (line12), you have to manually initialize flash (line28).

-    ``` title='' hl_lines="0"
+    ``` title='' hl_lines="12 28"
     Welcome to minicom 2.8

     OPTIONS: I18n